 - Social Media Strategy: Develop a comprehensive plan to leverage social media platforms, engaging with your audience and promoting your services.

-- Branding: Design a distinctive logo, service menu, business cards, and signage to create a recognizable brand identity.
+- Branding: Strong branding makes your business memorable.
+Invest in a distinctive logo, service menu, business cards, and signage to create a recognizable brand identity.

 - Advertising Monitoring: Track and evaluate the performance of various advertising channels to ensure they are driving customer acquisition and revenue growth.